 Flexible Benefits(state and higher education employees)

-State and higher education employees (excludes offline agencies) are eligible for FSAs.
-They help you decrease your taxable income and increase your take-home pay.
-It allows you to pay certain expenses from your pre-tax income rather than after-tax income.
+FSAs can help you reduce your taxable income and save you money.
+An FSA allows you to pay certain expenses from your pre-tax income rather than after-tax income.
 The maximum amount you can contribute to a FSA is set by the Internal Revenue Service (IRS).
 The limits are subject to change yearly.

-May only be used to pay for certain dental and vision costs not covered by insurance.
-For employees enrolled in the CDHP/HSA, the limited purpose FSA is a great way to save on vision and dental expenses while continuing to grow your HSA balance.
+- May only be used to pay for certain dental and vision costs not covered by insurance.
+For employees enrolled in the CDHP/HSA, the L-FSA is a great way to save on vision and dental expenses while continuing to grow your HSA balance.

 Transportation and Parking (state employees only)